-Residence halls are a special concern; therefore, all entrance and exit doors are locked 24 hours a day to ensure the safety and security of all living there.
-It is the responsibility of all RAs, Security Officers, and Facilities and Custodial personnel to close all propped doors.
+Residence halls are a special concern; therefore, all entrance and exit doors are locked or monitored to ensure the safety and security of all living there.
+It is the responsibility of all RAs, Safety and Security Officers, and Facilities and Custodial personnel to close all propped doors.
 A fine of \$100.00 or more may be imposed on anyone caught propping doors in any residence hall or apartment.